 The Corporation has no other forms of compensation, although payments may be made from time to time to arm's length individuals or companies that provide consulting services.
-No non-arm's length consulting contract was established for any person or company in the most recently completed year.
+During 2022, one Director was engaged to provide consulting services for a fee of \$5,200.
+Related party transactions are conducted on the terms and conditions agreed to by the related parties.
+It is the Corporation's policy to conduct all transactions and settle all balances with related parties on market terms and conditions.
+This amount was included in the calculation for "Salary, Consulting Fee" in the below "Summary Compensation Table."
 In the case that a non-arm's length consulting contract is established in the future, the CEO is responsible to ensure the payments to such consultants are at competitive industry rates for work of a similar nature by reputable arm's length service providers.